 Wendy holds an MSc in Environmental Management, and is currently Programme Manager for Farm and Natural Capital with the Wye & Use Foundation.

 In 2016, having worked in public finance and school business management for nearly 30 years, Wendy left her role as Business Director of an Academy Trust running six schools in Bristol to pursue her interest in environmental management.

 “I have had a long term interest in the environment which was nurtured by being involved with the community at the Steiner School where my children studied and, particularly, by my involvement in the major ‘eco-build’ project that started at the school in 2008.
-The design and build had environmental sustainability at its core and the school has many innovative eco design ideas, biomass heating, solar panels and uses 100% renewable energy.
 Over the years as a parent, and employee, at the school I was fortunate to see the benefits of living in natural, simple ways in close harmony with the environment and to experience the pleasure that this brings”